rupeshtr78/ray-gpu-kind-cluster/README.md

-# GPU-Accelerated Kubernetes Ray Clusters on Kind
+# GPU-Accelerated Kubernetes Apache Ray Clusters on Kind

 Deploy Ray clusters and GPU-enabled containers on Kubernetes using Kind, NVIDIA GPU support, and the KubeRay operator.